Solar reforming: Background

-The photocatalytic process (referred to as PC reforming; see Categorization and configurations section below) offers a simple, one-pot and facile deployment scope, but has several major limitations, making it challenging for commercial implementation.
+The photocatalytic process offers a simple, one-pot and facile deployment scope, but has several major limitations, which make it challenging for commercial implementation.
 In 2021, sunlight-driven photoelectrochemical (PEC) systems/technologies operating with no external bias or voltage input were introduced by Bhattacharjee and Reisner at the University of Cambridge.
-These PEC reforming (see Categorization and configurations section) systems reformed diverse pre-treated waste streams (such as lignocellulose and PET plastics) to selective value-added chemicals with the simultaneous generation of green hydrogen, and achieving areal production rates 100-10000 times higher than conventional photocatalytic processes.
-In 2023, Bhattacharjee, Rahaman and Reisner extended the PEC platform to a solar reactor which could reduce greenhouse gas CO_{2} to different energy vectors (CO, syngas, formate depending on the type of catalyst integrated) and convert waste PET plastics to glycolic acid at the same time.
-This further inspired the direct capture and conversion of CO_{2} to products from flue gas and air (direct air capture) in a PEC reforming process (with simultaneous plastic conversion).
-Choi and Ryu demonstrated a polyoxometallate-medated PEC process to achieve biomass conversion with unassisted hydrogen production in 2022.
-Similarly, Pan and Chu, in 2023 reported a PEC cell for renewable formate production from sunlight, CO_{2} and biomass-derived sugars.
+These PEC reforming systems reformed diverse pre-treated waste streams (such as lignocellulose and PET plastics) to selective value-added chemicals with the simultaneous generation of green hydrogen, and achieving areal production rates one hundred to ten thousand times higher than conventional photocatalytic processes.

-In 2025, Andrei, Roh and Yang demonstrated solar-driven hydrocarbon synthesis by interfacing copper nanoflower catalysts on perovskite-based artificial leaves at the University of California, Berkeley.
-Devices can produce ethane and ethylene at high rates by coupling CO_{2} reduction with glycerol oxidation into value-added chemicals, which replaces the thermodynamically demanding O_{2} evolution.

-These developments has led solar reforming (and electroreforming, where renewable electricity drives redox processes) to gradually emerge as an active area of exploration.
+In 2023, PEC systems were further extended to solar reactors that could simultaneously reduce CO_{2} and reform plastics, producing glycolic acid from waste PET plastics.
+This inspired the direct capture and conversion of CO_{2} from flue gas and air (direct air capture) to products while reforming plastics.
+Additional PEC systems for biomass conversion, CO_{2} reduction, and hydrocarbon synthesis were demonstrated between 2022 and 2025.